'Foodimals' stalk animated film world of 'Cloudy With a Chance of Meatballs 2'

 The directors said they didn't want to be "too preachy" when it came to depicting which foods were healthy and unhealthy, but said they were drawn to the creative possibilities of fruit and vegetables.

-"We weighted our designs towards the healthy food, and produce became something we wanted to push forward especially because of the colors," Cameron said.
+"We weighted our designs towards the healthy food, and produce became something we wanted to push forward especially because of the colours," Cameron said.

 The "foodimals" in "Cloudy 2" include Barry, a wide-eyed strawberry that takes a liking to Sam, hippopotatomus, eggplanatee, flamangos and the terrifying cheespider, a cheeseburger with sesame-seed eyes and french fry legs.